manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 Our app will also maintain several UI states.
 Some candidate states could be, active filter, order of features, search text, and last *Like* clicked.

+Our app will use two kind of components.
+Presentational and container components.

+Here are some guidelines to decide presentational and container components as suggested
+by Dan Abramov in his article on [Presentational and Container Components][3].

+How do decide that you are writing presentational components.

+- Examples: YouTube, LeanPub, Hello, Card.
+- Presentational components are concerned about how things look.
+- May contain both presentational and container components inside.
+- Usually have some DOM markup and styles associated with the component.
+- Often allow containment via this.props.children.
+- Have no dependencies on the rest of the app.
+- Don’t specify how the data is loaded or mutated.
+- Receive data and callbacks exclusively via props.
+- Rarely have their own state (when they do, it’s UI state rather than data).
+- Are written as functional components unless they need state, lifecycle hooks, or performance optimizations.

+How to decide that you are writing container components.

+- Examples: FeatureList, Roadmap, World, CardStack.
+- Are concerned with how things work.
+- May contain both presentational and container components inside.
+- Usually don’t have any DOM markup of their own except for some wrapping divs
+- Never have any styles.
+- Provide the data and behavior to presentational or other container components.
+- Call Flux actions and provide these as callbacks to the presentational components.
+- Are often stateful, as they tend to serve as data sources.
+- Are usually generated using higher order components such as connect() from React Redux, createContainer() from Relay, or Container.create() from Flux Utils, rather than written by hand.

 ## Passing Component as a property (Wp)

 See how React Font Awesome component [passes a component as a property][4].